mnlgmz/wp-rocket/README.md

 # How to clear WP-Rocket Cache at a specific time
 You can clear WP-Rocket Cache at a specific time using a helper.
-To make that happen, you have to perform the following steps:
+To clear WP-Rocket Cache, follow the steps below:

-## 1. Install the Disabling the Automatic Cache Clearing plugin
+## 1. Install the "Disable Cache Clearing" plugin

 Install and enable the following plugin: [Automatic Cache Clearing](https://github.com/wp-media/wp-rocket-helpers/raw/master/cache/wp-rocket-no-cache-auto-purge/wp-rocket-no-cache-auto-purge.zip)